spinetrak/rPI-PiTFT/README.md

 What does it do?
 - monitors S.USV backup battery status in a JavaFX linechart
 - monitors RPi3 cpu / disk / temperature
-- monitors GPS tracking status (not yet fully implemented)
+- monitors GPS tracking status
-- future plans:
-  - create GPX files from the GPS data
-  - monitor GPS location in a line chart
+- monitors altitude in a JavFX linechart
+- creates GPX file from current NMEA log